Skip to main content

 Committees

 An Advisory Committee made up of members of the public is being formed for the LWMP.
 This committee will be made up of members of the public who will be able to speak to a broad range of interests, including community groups, business interests, technical experts, and more.
 The Advisory Committee will help plan other consultation with the broader public and will be asked to speak to their expertise when evaluating options brought forward by the consultants hired by the City to develop options.
-The feedback from the Advisory Committee will be used by the Steering Committee and council to determine best options and make decisions.
+The feedback from the Advisory Committee will be used by the Steering Committee and Council to determine best options and make decisions.

 Surveys & Open Houses

 The City will be reaching out to the public with surveys and open houses.
-The feedback from these processes will be used to inform the options presented to the Advisory and Steering Committees and Council.
+The feedback from these will be used to inform the options presented to the Advisory and Steering Committees and Council.

 Why Develop an LWMP Now?